 These are only the tip of the iceberg.
 That’s why you should not only have a VPN, but also good anti-virus software, a solid firewall, and an ad blocker, just to start.
 These will make going online a little less convenient, but again, convenience is the enemy of security.
 If you want to keep your data safe, you need to get the right tools.

 We get it: you have a busy life.
 It is cumbersome to continuously think of digital security.
 However, there is a simple solution.

-Having a VPN on your devices when using public networks is the easiest way stay protected.
-It eliminates risks of identity theft and online fraud.
+Having a VPN on your devices when using public networks is the easiest way to stay protected.
+It eliminates the risks of identity theft and online fraud.
 This was true ten years ago and it is even more relevant today.